VerticalRelevance/Performance-Testing-Blueprint/README.md

 `locustfiles` These are the entrypoints into the performance test framework; here it is locust.
 These are locust files geared more towards being examples.

-`pipeline` These are the scripts that would run in the pipeline of the prod code (system under test.)
+`pipeline` These are the scripts that would run in the pipeline of the system under test.
+Notice that they don't use the Locust UI.
+More information on running Locust specifically as part of a CI/CD pipeline can be found [here](https://docs.locust.io/en/stable/running-without-web-ui.html).

 `utils` Performance testing utils.

 `website` This is where workflows through the website are defined.
 Note how these tests consume the component tests.

-## Pipeline Tests
+## CI/CD Pipeline Tests

 These (component) tests run in the pipeline of the service being tested.
 The goal here is to have a baseline of tests that must pass in order to prevent performance regressions. **_These things_** cover the pipeline tests.
 The pipeline tests implement a shell script runner.
 This shell script is responsible for calling initiating Locust, capturing the configuration, and collecting the reports.
 See the `pipeline` folder for examples.